Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 McGalliard Falls

 There are five parks overseen by the Valdese Recreation Department.
-If you had a chance to visit one, though, we think McGalliard Falls should be it.
+If you had a chance to visit one, we think McGalliard Falls should be it.
 That’s because of the 40-foot namesake waterfall that awaits after a short walk from the parking lot.

-The falls join a recreated grist mill to make excellent scenery after your walk and especially, during a picnic.
+The falls join a recreated grist mill to make excellent scenery after your walk and especially during a picnic.

 Henry River Mill Village (Hildebran)